ClickerNZ/ED_FullyMappedBASIC/README.md

 ### PURPOSE

-The prupose of this script is to give people who may be new to Elite Dangerous and have a Thrustmaster WARTHOG Joystick and Throttle, a starting point should they want to get into TARGET scripting now, or maybe in the future.
+The purpose of this script is to give people who may be new to Elite Dangerous and have a Thrustmaster WARTHOG Joystick and Throttle, a starting point should they want to get into TARGET scripting now, or maybe in the future.

 ### REQUIREMENTS

 To use this script you will need a THRUSTMASTER WARTHOG Throttle and a Thrustmaster F16 or F18 Flight stick connected to a Warthog or AVA base.
 Rudder pedals are not required, but recommended.

 Also, you will need the latest firmware for these devices and the very latest version of TARGET software.
-Whilst the latest version of TARGET software now supports 64 DX inputs, sadly, at time of writing, Elite: Dangerous only supports 32 DX inputs.
+Whilst the latest version of TARGET software now supports 64 DX inputs, sadly, at time of writing, Elite: Dangerous still only supports 32 DX inputs.

 ### ZIP PACKAGE